vvscode/docs/docs/sms/sms.md

 ---
 title: Introduction
 excerpt: >-
-  This document provides a detailed user guide and reference documentation on the Sinch SMS REST API.
-Find out more information about our SMS REST API now.
+  Introduction to the SMS APIs that is offered by Sinch.
+The SMS REST API is the easiest and most feature rich SMS API.
+Read more about our SMS APIs here.
 ---
 ## Overview